primalskill/til/linux/systemctl-status.md

 `State: degraded` will show if some of the unit files are not starting properly.

-To check the exact service run
+To check the services run

 ```shell
 systemctl